-In the final episode of our Special Needs Children in Family Law series, Brian Walters and Jake Gilbreath detail their experience handling divorce and custody cases that involve children with special needs and discuss common complications that come up in court with these type of cases.
+In the final episode of our Special Needs Children in Family Law series, Brian Walters and Jake Gilbreath detail their experience handling divorce and custody cases involving children with special needs and discuss common complications in court with these types of cases.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.

 Jake Gilbreath: All right, well welcome back to “For Better, Worse, or Divorce”.
 I’m Jake Gilbreath along with Brian Walters and as part of our series today we’re going to be talking about family law cases involving children with special needs and how we address some of the most frequently asked questions for families that have that situation when going through a divorce or a custody case.